The most expensive mistake in photography business

 • Inquiry response arrives hours later

-• Pricing guide lists prices which tells no story
+• Pricing guide lists prices, tells no story

 • Zero follow-up after the first exchange

-• No defined next step - waiting for client to drive
+• No defined next step, waiting for the client to drive

 What functional looks like